sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-02-26-HTB-Bastard.md

 ![drupal-exploit](/assets/img/bastard/bastard-drupal-exploit.png)

-I changed the php payload to a webshell, that's executable from the created page sh1n0bi.php.
+I changed the php payload to a webshell, that would be executable from the created page sh1n0bi.php.